 - How many people are on staff?

-- What types of gifts does the company buy now?
+- What type of gifts does the company buy now?

 - Who do you know that works there?

-- What types of events does it sponsor?
+- What type of events does it sponsor?

 - How does it reward employees?